Promise-dataanalyst/LITA_Class_Documentation/README.md

 # LITA_Class_Documentation
-This is where I want to put my first Data Analysis with the Incubator Hub
+This is where I want to document my first Data Analysis project with the Incubator Hub